Search this site

 Maya: "No, nothing else is missing.
 The utensils are all there; the chests have not been opened.
 The scoundrel could have taken away my things, but he made away with the neighbour's necklace.
 Oh God!
 How will I show her my face now!"

 "I suppose now you must be enjoying the pleasures of owning jewellery," Panditji reproached her.
 Time and again I explained the futility of possessing ornaments but you wouldn't listen.
 We lost a 600 rupees worth necklace just like that!
-Only God can help me overcome this disgrace with equanimity."
+Only God can save me from this disgrace!"

 Panditji: "Are you sure the necklace was made from 20 tolas of gold?"